BrunaRihl/BarMix-Dublin/README.md

 Visual Studio Code (VS Code): Utilized as a source code editor.

+Paint: Used to edit the images in the Read Me.

 [Adobe Express](https://www.adobe.com/br/express/feature/image/resize): Utilized for image manipulation and resizing.

 [The W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/): Employed to validate the correctness and compliance of CSS code.

 [The W3C Markup Validation Service](https://validator.w3.org/): Used to validate the accuracy and validity of HTML code.

-Paint: Used to edit the images in the Read Me.

-[Coolors](https://coolors.co/f08080-f4978e-f8ad9d-fbc4ab-ffdab9): Utilized to create the color palette.

-[Unsplash](https://unsplash.com/) and [Pexels](https://www.pexels.com/): used to source high-quality images for the website.

 [Flexbox Guide](https://css-tricks.com/snippets/css/a-guide-to-flexbox/): used as a resource for implementing flexible and responsive layouts on the website.

 [GitHub](https://github.com/): Used to save and store the website files.

 [Am I Responsive?](https://ui.dev/amiresponsive): Utilized to view the website's appearance and responsiveness across a range of devices.

 ## Deployment

 * Go to the main page of your GitHub repository and click on the "Settings" button.